Apple changed the default shell from bash to zsh, so did I

 cd Sites/projectname/src anymore because

-This feature is absolutely mind-bending.
+This feature is mind-bending.
 To explore current location just press tab twice to traverse through inner folders using arrow keys.
-Thanks to Dan Jordan for this hot tip.
+This feature is part of Oh My ZSH.

 Discover a commands options / flags